 The common friends on Facebook would be the buttery pastry and the vanilla creams-of the rich, pale custard type made with overconfident eggs and the predictable sugar, and maybe some liqueur, since a little shot of decadence breaks down the inflexible chain of thought on controversial subjects and faces.

 It is customary for pastry bases (both savoury and sweet) to be cooked twice.
-The first on their own in blind baking-, for 15-20 mins (depending on the thickness) covered by a layer of baking paper and baking or dried beans or rice.
+The first on their own in blind baking, for 15-20 mins (depending on the thickness) covered by a layer of baking paper and baking or dried beans or rice.
 The second baking is with the filling.
-This method ensures the base of the tart is crunchy and prevents it going soggy when the filling is added.
+This method ensures the base of the tart is crunchy and prevents it going soggy when we add the filling.

 In this recipe this particular step is not necessary as the filling is fresh fruit, but, if generally you like a crunchier base, then include it.
 Another tip to make it extra crunchy: lightly brush the base with egg white.

 This strawberry tart is not overly sweet and will appeal towards those who lean towards savoury tastes.
 If, however, you do have a sweeter tooth, you can increase the amount of sugar included in the pastry up to ¾ cup -no more.

 You may use the same recipe to make other desserts with fruits of similar sweetness and composition.

 Preparation: Approx 1 hr & 10 mins.
 The tart base can be prepared in advance and kept in the fridge.
 The dough can also be frozen and kept until needed.
 Make the cream and add the fresh strawberries on the same day.
 If you are used to making pastry, this will seem an easy and relatively quick recipe.